awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed

   The current [AWS Windows AMIs](windows-ami-version-history.md) meet these requirements\.
 + GPU\-based instances can't access the GPU unless the NVIDIA drivers are installed\.
-For more information, see [Installing NVIDIA drivers on Windows instances](install-nvidia-driver.md)\.
+For more information, see [Install NVIDIA drivers on Windows instances](install-nvidia-driver.md)\.
 + Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.
 + To attach or detach EBS volumes or secondary network interfaces from a bare metal instance requires PCIe native hotplug support\.
 + Bare metal instances use a PCI\-based serial device rather than an I/O port\-based serial device\.
 The upstream Linux kernel and the latest Amazon Linux AMIs support this device\.
 Bare metal instances also provide an ACPI SPCR table to enable the system to automatically use the PCI\-based serial device\.
 The latest Windows AMIs automatically use the PCI\-based serial device\.